oliviayu/HHJMs/example/example.md

 ### Example

+In this example, we fit joint models using simulated data.
+The longitudinal data contain three longitudinal responses, $z$, $y$, and $c$, where $z$ is binary, $y$ is continuous and left-truncated due to a lower limit of quantification (LLOQ), and $c$ is a truncation indicator of $y$ such that $c=1$ if $y$ is truncated and $c=0$ otherwise.
+The survival data contain the observed event time $obs_time$ and the event indicator $event$.
+Moreover, $sindoes$, $doesW$, $year$, and $year2$ are some time variables used as explanatory variables in the models, and $sid$ indicates the subject ID in both longitudinal and survival data.
+See data_description.md for more details.

-First download the source code in 'src' to your local computer.
+Download the source code in 'src' to local computer.
 Then call the R functions using the following R command.

 ```r
 ## source all the R code